XzFirzal/discord-media-player/README.md

 - Seeking

 ## Dependencies
+### Opus Libraries
-Opus (Required), install one of the following:
+Required, install one of the following:
 - @discordjs/opus (Recommended)
 - node-opus
 - opusscript

+### Encryption Libraries
-Encryption (Required), install one of the following:
+Required, install one of the following:
 - sodium
 - libsodium-wrappers
 - tweetnacl

+### FFmpeg
-FFmpeg (Optional), choose one of the following:
+Optional, choose one of the following:
 - [FFmpeg](https://www.ffmpeg.org/download.html) (Install manually on the machine)
 - npm install ffmpeg-static

-FFmpeg is used for audio filters, arbitrary source, and fallback when no opus format found
+FFmpeg is used for audio filters, arbitrary source, and fallback when no opus format found.

 ## Example
 This is an example of simple music bot using discord.js v13 with discord-media-player